andi1984/mastodon-guide/up-and-running.md

 If you're getting an error during the compilation process (like `The code generator has deoptimised the styling of "/mastodon/node_modules/emoji-mart/dist-es/data/data.js" as it exceeds the max of "500KB"`), you need more RAM.
 This can be solved by following the steps in the "Create temporary swap file" section.

+## Error uploading profile picture/background/other images

+If you see an error message when you try to upload a profile picture, profile background, or other images, you may need to update permissions for the public/system folder.
+Make sure you are logged into the `mastodon` user, and run this command:

+`sudo chown -R 991:991 /home/mastodon/mastodon/public/system`

 ### The site loads but looks funky / doesn't respond properly

 If you are seeing server errors or assets not rendering on the frontend, something might just need a gentle push to rebuild and start working.